blbadger/blbadger.github.io/generative-adversarials.md

 Because of the log inverse function $\log(1-d(x))$ for the second term of $v(\theta_d, \theta_g)$, the opposite is true for the generator: if we assemble a dataset $x$ of examples only from the generator's output, and if the generator was optimized at the expense of the discriminator, then the discriminator would predict the same output for the generated samples as for the real ones, or $d(x) = 1$.
 Therefore if the generator is optimized $d(g(x)) = 1$,

 $$
-\Bbb E_{x \sim p(model)} \log(1-d(x)) = \log(1 - 1) \\
+\Bbb E_{x \sim p_{model}} \log(1-d(x)) = \log(1 - 1) \\
 = -\infty
 $$

 then so too is $-v$ minimized, which was what we wanted.

-The goal is for $g$ to converge to $g'$ such that $d(x) = 1/2$ for every input $x$, which occurs when the generator emits inputs that are indistinguishable (for the model) from the true dataset's images.
+The goal is for $g$ to converge to $g'$ such that $d(x) = 1/2$ for each input $x$ regardless of whether it was generated or not, which occurs when the generator emits inputs that are indistinguishable (for the discriminator) from the true dataset's images.

 Formulating the generative adversarial network in the form of the zero-sum minimax game above is the theoretical basis for GAN implementation.
-Unfortunately, this is a rather unstable arrangement as if we use $v$ and $-v$ as the payoff values, the generator's gradient tends to vanish when the discriminator confidently rejects all generated inputs.
+Unfortunately, this is a rather unstable arrangement because if we use $v$ and $-v$ as the payoff values, the generator's gradient tends to vanish when the discriminator confidently rejects all generated inputs.
 During typical training runs this tends to happen, meaning that the desired state in which the discriminator neither rejects nor accepts all generated inputs is unstable.
-This does not mean that one could not train a GAN using a zero-sum minimax, but that choosing a value function is apparently rather difficult
+This does not mean that one could not train a GAN using a zero-sum minimax, but that choosing a value function that avoids instability is apparently rather difficult.

 Goodfellow and colleages found that it is instead better to make the loss function of the generator equivalent to the log-probability that the discriminator has made mistake when attempting to classify images emitted from the generator, with a value (loss) function of binary cross-entropy for both discriminator and generator.
 The training process is no longer a zero-sum minimax game or even any other kind of minimax game, but instead is performed by alternating between minimization of cross-entropy loss of $d(x)$ for the discriminator and maximization of the cross-entropy loss of $d(g(z))$ for the generator, where $z$ signifies a random variable vector in the generator's latent space.